haghish/autoEnsemble/README.md

 <a href="https://github.com/haghish/ensemble"><img src='man/figures/logo.PNG' align="right" height="200" /></a>

-`ensemble` : An AutoML Algorithm for Building Homogeneous or Heterogeneous Stacked Ensemble Models by Searching for Diverse Base-Learners
+`ensemble` : An AutoML Algorithm for Building Homogeneous and Heterogeneous Stacked Ensemble Models by Searching for Diverse Base-Learners
 =========================================================================================================================================

 Building a successfult stacked ensemble models is based on two principles: